aysecetin/365-days-of-coding-with-Swift/Swift/9th-day(function examples).md

 ### Homework Salary Calculation
 --------------------------------------

-Write the method that calculates the salary according to the number of days entered as a parameter and returns the obtained value.
+👩🏻‍💻Write the method that calculates the salary according to the number of days entered as a parameter and returns the obtained value.
 - Can work 8 hours a day.
 - Working hour fee 10₺
 - Overtime hourly rate 20₺